Methamphetamine: The Most Misunderstood Drug?

 And a study of more than 500 heavy meth users found that just under a third of them had six or more missing teeth, which is quite a bit higher than the general population.

-It's going to rot your teeth out of your head.
+It's gonna rot your teeth out of your head.
+Don't do it.

 There's this idea that the smoke from smoking meth is acidic and eats away at your teeth, which is why you lose them.